expo/expo/docs/pages/versions/unversioned/sdk/camera.md

 - **Camera.getAvailableCameraTypesAsync(): string[]**

-Returns a list of camera types `['front', 'back']`, this is useful for desktop browsers which only have front-facing cameras.
+Returns a list of camera types `['front', 'back']`.
+This is useful for desktop browsers which only have front-facing cameras.

 ```js
 import { Camera } from 'expo-camera';